 Spread frosting over buns and serve.

-If you want to take out the all-purpose flour to create 100% whole-wheat cinnamon rolls, go right ahead!
-Just make sure you are using whole-wheat pastry flour.
+If you want to create 100% whole-wheat cinnamon rolls, just make sure you are using whole-wheat pastry flour.
 Rolls made with 100% whole-wheat pastry flour will still be nice and fluffy, but they will be a bit more dense compared to the recipe as-written.

 Storage: wrap leftovers in plastic wrap and store at room temperature for up to 2 days.
 Any longer, and store the cinnamon rolls in the refrigerator.